-In light of recent developments in relation to motor commissions, the group has been reviewing its accounting assessment of these matters, as previously stated.
+In light of recent developments in relation to motor finance commissions, the group has reviewed its accounting assessment of these matters.
 These recent developments include, in addition to the Court of Appeal's Judgment and the appeal to the Supreme Court, the FCA's ongoing review into motor finance commission arrangements.

-As a result, the group anticipates that it will recognise a provision in the H1 2025 financial statements in relation to motor commissions of up to £165 million.
+As a result, the group recognised a provision in relation to motor finance commissions of £165 million in the H1 2025 financial statements.
 This includes estimates for certain potential operational and legal costs, as well as estimates for potential remediation for affected customers.
-The estimated provision is based on probability weighted scenarios using various assumptions.
+The provision is based on probability weighted scenarios using various assumptions.
 These include, for example, commission models, rates and time periods in scope of any regulatory redress scheme, as well as response and uphold rates.

-The estimated provision is the outcome of a thorough assessment, representing the group's current evaluation based on available information and recent developments.
-There remains significant uncertainty as to the range of outcomes from the motor commissions appeals and the FCA's ongoing review of motor commissions and, therefore, the ultimate cost to the group could be materially higher or lower than the estimated provision.
+The provision is the outcome of a thorough assessment, representing the group's current evaluation based on available information and recent developments.
+There remains significant uncertainty as to the range of outcomes from the Supreme Court appeals and the FCA's ongoing review of motor finance commissions and, therefore, the ultimate cost to the group could be materially higher or lower than the provision taken.